dfmorrison/pyactup/salience-example.md

 be differentiable over their entire domains; in particular, there is frequently a singularity when their two arguments are equal.

-To date we’ve dealt with this with a wave of the hand, mumble something about “arbitrary.”
+To date we’ve dealt with this with a wave of the hand, mumbling something about “arbitrary.”
 But to build it, we need to know what to do in this case.

+I’m particularly troubled by one issue, here.
+I would naïvely expect a small perturbation to a value being matched against would not only have a small effect on the blended value, but also on the salience of that attribute.
+But if we adjust the various computations in the above example we find

+- for matching $r = 0.99$ and $h = 2$ we get a salience of $r$ equal to -3.3239572

+- but for $r = 1.01$ and $h = 2$ we get a salience of $r$ equal to +3.8321223

+What *should* we be doing at those points where the derivative is not defined?